MemeKingz/Shitcoins/README.md

 #

-Run `wou4d3 setup.sh` on your linux machine to install a virtual environment with necessary dependencies and activate a venv on the shell.
+Run `source setup.sh` on your linux machine to install a virtual environment with necessary dependencies and activate a venv on the shell.

 ## Recommended environment variable values